nolimet/DysonSphereMods/Staging/CreativeStuff/README.md

 5. Profit!
 You got all the stuffs

 # Changes
+## 1.0.6
+ - Fixed implemention so it works agains again since they changed everything on the game side
 ## 1.0.1
  - Changed how many items you get per output.
 Increased it to stacks of 4 with enhancement lvl 3